adamterry/code-example-mailing-list/README.md

 The full application also requires a custom database query class and security class that I had previously written to handle CRUD functionality.
 It also requires access to a much larger codebase that I had developed.
-This codebase houses all the backend tools and interfaces that allows administrators to handle data & reporting from within a clean GUI.
+This codebase houses all the backend tools and UI that allows administrators to handle data & reporting from within a clean GUI.

 # What does it do?
 The full application allows for any external form to push subscribers to a mailing list.